Safe-Solutions-Engenharia/filtercomp/README.md

 # FilterComp

-A tool for filtering and flashing process scenarios, integrating DWSIM for simulation support.
+A tool for filtering scenarios and performing flash calculations with DWSIM integration.
 It allows users to analyze scenarios based on predefined criteria, providing a structured and efficient way to flash multiple components.

 ## Instalation